-NMMI provides an ACT/SAT review class once each semester.
-This course gives the student an opportunity to develop skills used in the testing process.
-Class sessions are held on Saturdays and/or Sundays for 16 total hours of instruction.
-The course covers test content, test-taking techniques and concentrates on practice tests in order to make the student more comfortable and familiar with the examination process.
-The 2 to 4 hour blocks allow for instruction, practice test-taking, and immediate application of techniques and strategies.
-There is an additional fee for this course non-credit and the NMMI Division of Academic Advising and College Placement may be contacted for the exact amount.
+Using its own faculty as instructors, NMMI provides the Kaplan ACT/SAT Program each semester.
+These courses gives the student a knowledge base as well as the opportunity to develop skills used in the testing process.
+The courses cover ACT/SAT test content, test-taking techniques and concentrates on practice tests in order to make the student more comfortable and familiar with the examination process.
+There is an additional fee for these non-credit courses.
+The NMMI Student Assistance Center may be contacted for the exact amount.